merps/f5-sre-howto/README.md

 ### *Beacon*

-A simple workflow view of signing up for subscribing to Beacon can be seen [here](files/Beacon_Sub.pdf)
+To see how easy it is to sign up for both a F5 CloudServices Account and subscribe to Beacon refer to this [PDF](files/Beacon_Sub.pdf)

 ### *DataDog*